An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Introduction

 \emph{Organizations.} The rest of this paper is organized as follows.
-Section~\ref{section:preliminaries} recalls the definition of the Picard operator and existence theorems for FBSDEs.
+Section~\ref{section:preliminaries} introduces the notation, the solution space, and the Picard operator in the general coupled FBSDE setting, with the decoupled/BSDE case treated as a special case.
 In Section~\ref{section:main-results}, we present the main results of this paper, including the definition of BML value and its theoretical properties.
-In Section~\ref{section:discussions}, we describe the proposed optimization-based framework for solving FBSDEs and show how it recovers existing methods.
-Two examples are analytically examined for the demonstration purpose.
-In Section~\ref{section:experiments}, we numerically revisit the these examples to validate our main results.
-We also test the framework on a high-dimensional FBSDE derived from a nonlinear HJB equation in up to 1000 dimensions.
+In Section~\ref{section:optimization-based-solver}, we describe the proposed optimization-based framework for solving FBSDEs and show how it relates to existing methods.
+Two examples are analytically examined for demonstration purposes.
+In Section~\ref{section:experiments}, we numerically revisit these examples to validate our main results.
+We also test the framework on a high-dimensional FBSDE derived from a nonlinear Hamilton-Jacobi-Bellman (HJB) equation in up to 1000 dimensions.
 In Section~\ref{section:conclusion}, we conclude this paper and highlight future directions.
 The appendix contains supplementary materials and technical details omitted in the main text.